-Two in the Morning, a 35-mm short fim, starring Selma Blair and Peter Frechette.
+Two in the Morning, 35-mm short film, starring Selma Blair and Peter Frechette.

-Then in 1999, Michele and Craig Carlisle pooled their talented friends and the STEVEDORE CONFEDERACY was born as a sandbox for fellow New York writers, actors and directors to hone the craft and have some fun between L.A. gigs.
+In 1999, Michele and Emmy-winner Craig Carlisle pooled their talented friends and the STEVEDORE CONFEDERACY was born as a sandbox for fellow New York writers, actors and directors to hone the craft and have fun between L.A. gigs.
 Weapon of choice: the original short-American play.

 MY BITTER VALENTINE: Love and Other Public Humiliations launched a "theater party" format of original short plays that proved an instant hit.

 Successive Bitter Valentines and other thematic evenings soon followed -- exploring the gamut of human frailties, in styles ranging from dark comedy

 to urbane to farcical to musical: My Bitter Valentine (II, III, IV), Unclean Hands, The Angry and The Lame, Autumn in LA, Misanthropic Delight, Kittens & Flowers, The Other Shoe.

 Stevedore Confederacy artists include: Kenneth Lonergan, Rainn Wilson, Liz Tuccillo, Kate Walsh, Noah Emmerich, Liz Benjamin, Glenn Kessler,

 Sam Caitlin, Melissa Fitzgerald and the late Bruno Kirby.